 3. Offer Treats To Your Blue Tongue Skink

 Once your blue tongue skink is used to your presence you can start offering treats to it.
-Even if it hides when you open the tank, you can still hand feed it.
+Even if it hides when you open the

 You can use a feeding tong like this one so that the ends are soft and will not intimidate your blue tongue skink.
 You can give it the following treats: